 It’s a great feeling, right?
 Not just because the exchange seems to have calmed you both.
 But because this animal trusts you.
 She knows you’d never hurt her.

-I wish every cat could know such peace.
+We wish every cat could know such peace.

 Sophie deserves love, not torture at the hands of experimenters.